amitabhadey/texteditor/README.md

+# Text Editor - has a GUI and grades composition

 A simple text editor that grades your composition.
 GUI is built on Python tkinter.
 Composition is graded via algorithms based on textstat.

 ## Getting Started